International Money Transfer

 }

-The Capture API also supports additional data points which should be used when available to ensure the highest levels of payment approvals and quicker processing times.
+The Capture API also supports additional data points.
+Use these when available to ensure the highest levels of payment approvals and quicker processing times.
 These data points are structured under a remittance object which is a property of the metadata object.

-If your application uses Instant payments by setting paymentType: Instant, the payment will be processed after the user successfully completes the authorization.
-Therefore the Establish object that initiates the authorization must include the transfer receiver details via the beneficiary and beneficiaryAccount properties in the Establish object.
+If your application uses Instant payments by setting paymentType: Instant, the payment is processed after the user successfully completes the authorization.
+The Establish object that initiates the authorization must include the transfer receiver details in the beneficiary and beneficiaryAccount properties of the Establish object.

 {